rharris-nitro/pythonExercise1/README.md

         -   git commit -m "commit message"

     Push to origin:
-        -   git push -u origin {branch-name}
+        -   git push (-u) origin {branch-name}  # only use -u if branch is on GitHub

     Create Pull Request on GitHub webapp:
         -   Under "Pull requests", a new notification should show up to "Compare & pull requests".
-Click this.
+Click this.  # refer to PR#406
         -   In order to merge without PR, use `git merge main`.
 YOU DO NOT WANT TO DO THIS!!!
 It merges your personal remote branch to the main without review.

+Exercise 3 is learning about pre-commit hooks.
+Link: https://medium.com/@anton-k./how-to-set-up-pre-commit-hooks-with-python-2b512290436